Enhancing Visual Grounding and Generalization: A Multi-Task Cycle Training Approach for Vision-Language Models: Introduction

 \section{Introduction}

-The world-beating development of large language models and large visual models has spawned thinking about the generalist vision-language models.
-How to activate orientation in a vision-language model, finding the location based on the provided referring expression and having smooth human-computer interaction, is of great interest to the community.

-Based on vast amounts of text data, Large Language Models (LLMs) have acquired the ability to generate human-like answers and can solve a variety of tasks, such as language translation, question answering, and text generation.
-This advancement provides a new paradigm for human-computer interaction.
-However, unlike the cross-domain portability observed in the language, “pure” visual large models trained on natural images often struggle to achieve expected performance when faced with images that exhibit significant distribution shifts.
-Furthermore, visual large models require prompts in the form of points, boxes, or masks, and the precision of these prompts significantly impacts the performance.
-Generating such prompts requires expert prior knowledge, thus raising the bar for interaction between ordinary individuals and models.
+Visual grounding serves as a vital bridge that facilitates communication between AI models and the world, representing a significant milestone in the quest for achieving general intelligence.
+However, traditional approaches to visual grounding predominantly prioritize image comprehension, striving to extract image features with greater accuracy and align them with textual information.
+Ignoring the wealth of referential information present in the texts of referring expressions leads to the lack of diverse instructions and limited versatility and generalization.

-Building upon LLMs, multi-modality large models like BLIP2 \cite{li2023blip2} and MiniGPT4 \cite{zhu2023minigpt4} utilize pre-trained image encoder and text encoder then align vision-language features with simple linear layers.
-The stronger generalizable language features are leveraged to guide the extraction of visual features.
+In contrast to traditional methods, the advent of Large Language Models (LLMs) has significantly mitigated this issue, and spawned rethinking about the vision-language models.
+Leveraging extensive text data, LLMs have attained remarkable proficiency in generating human-like responses and addressing a wide array of tasks.
+This breakthrough ushers in a new paradigm for human-computer interaction.
+Building upon LLMs, large multi-modality models like BLIP2 \cite{li2023blip2} and MiniGPT4 \cite{zhu2023minigpt4} utilize a pre-trained image encoder and a text encoder, then align vision-language features with simple linear layers.
 These models demonstrate impressive joint understanding capabilities of language and images, allowing users to give instructions in natural language to perform specific tasks.
-Models that are primarily developed for language-specific tasks often struggle with image processing tasks like detection.
-Current methodologies encounter inconsistencies in input, output, and training procedures when attempting to bridge the gap between visual tasks and language tasks, which impedes effective integration.
-Moreover, the exclusive reliance on textual outputs can limit the model's answer capabilities and interpretability.
+Nonetheless, the visual grounding task of aligning visual localization with referring expressions remains a challenge for large multi-modality models, particularly when dealing with localization spanning various granularities, such as bounding boxes, keypoints, and segmentated polygons that range from region-level to pixel-level precision.
+In particular, pre-trained LLMs mainly developed for specific language tasks often struggle with image-processing tasks, arduous to ensure the consistency between visual localization and referring expression.